squirrels-analytics/squirrels-analytics.github.io/docs/docs/topics/models-sql.md

 ## Federate Models

 The **federate model** would then be able to transform the results from dbview models (or other federate models) to create new results.
 This is possible since the results of the dbview models are written to a temporary in-memory database as a table for every API request.
-This in-memory database is typically sqlite, which also means that the SQL dialect for federate models is sqlite (this can also change to duckdb instead of sqlite using the [project setting] for **in_memory_database**).
+This in-memory database is typically sqlite, which also means that the SQL dialect for federate models is sqlite (this can also change to duckdb instead of sqlite using the [Project Setting] for **in_memory_database**).
 All federate models are defined in the `models/federates/` folder.

 Use the **ref** function to specify the dependent models.
 This is how Squirrels can figure out all upstream models that must be run first before running a given federate model (models are compiled in upstream order and then run in downstream order).
 This function cannot be used in dbview models.
 Below is a simple example of usage.